 The major difference in both brands is the cost.
 An Intel processor may cost you more than what an AMD processor will cost for the same performance.
 Since you are on a budget, I would recommend getting an AMD processor as it will cost you less and will provide better performance than an Intel processor for the same cost.

-For a budget of only $500 gaming PC, I would recommend upgrading your GPU after some time.
+For a budget of only $500, I would recommend upgrading your GPU after some time.
 The GPUs that lie in that budget range tend to not support all the latest games as they don’t come with enough memory.
-You may experience some lag in some older games like Apex Legends, Rise of the Tomb Raider, etc and the latest games like Call of Duty: Modern Warfare, Tom Clancy’s latest game, etc may not even run on low settings.
+You may experience little to no lag in some older games like Apex Legends, Rise of the Tomb Raider, etc when run on highest settings, and the latest games like Call of Duty: Modern Warfare, Tom Clancy’s latest game, etc may may give you some lag and frame drops on medium settings.
 These are some premium games and need lots and lots of memory and performance from your GPU.

-What is recommended is once you get a gaming PC for $500, get the GPU from it and sell it and then add up more money and get a better GPU.
+What is recommended is once you get a gaming PC for $500, get the GPU from it and sell it, and then add up more money and get a better GPU.
+Another alternative is to increase the budget by around $100 and get a Gaming PC for around $600.
 This way, you can enjoy all your favorite games with the least budget!
 All other components in these gaming desktops are good enough to run big games.

 Coming to RAM, you don’t need a lot of it.
 A mere 8GB DDR3 RAM is more than enough and will not cost you a fortune and you can get that foin a gaming desktop under $500 pretty easily.
 If in the end, you have some spare money left, you can use that money to get an extra 4GB or 8GB RAM and have an even better experience not only in gaming but also in other tasks.